drewesk/drewesk/README.md

 ## Hello 👋

-My name is Drew, and I'm an self-trained computer scientist interested in all things Node.js & Data Science!
-As a kid I learned about computers tinkering with MSDOS using ethical "white-hat hacking" and reading coding books.
+My name is Drew, and I'm a self-trained computer scientist interested in all things Node.js & Data Science!
+As a young kid I learned about computers by tinkering with MSDOS and infamous flood-ping attacks (White-hat of course).
+My uncle had worked for Microsoft in the early stages as a Senior Dev and was generous in teaching me C# and letting me rummage through his book collection.